 Every school brochure will say that today’s great schools must prepare students for global life.
 If the 20th century was dominated by American leadership, the 21st century will be, as one Chinese leader said, “a kitchen with many chefs.”
 Modern students must have more than a passing understanding of other cultures, speak other languages fluently and appreciate other histories.

-A global school with faculty and campuses in all the world’s largest cultures will have a huge (and, today, virtually unique) advantage in achieving these new educational requirements.
+A world school with faculty and campuses in leading cities around the globe will have a huge (and, today, virtually unique) advantage in achieving these new educational requirements.
 Existing in and working with another culture is the best way to learn about it.

 Imagine that the chair of Avenues’ Spanish language studies is located at the Avenues campus in Madrid.
 She helps to recruit Spanish teachers for Avenues schools all over the world; selects the best Spanish courseware; conducts professional development/training programs for Spanish teachers; and runs the immersion programs in Madrid in which many Avenues students from around the world will participate.

 Imagine that a student in the Upper Division spends (during a portion of several summers) a number of six- to eight-week periods studying at campuses in Buenos Aires, Paris, Delhi and Johannesburg.
-Imagine that in the upper grades that student deepens his grasp of the Mandarin he has been studying since pre-kindergarten by spending a full semester at Avenues’ campus in Beijing.
+Imagine that in the upper grades that student deepens his grasp of the Chinese he has been studying since pre-kindergarten by spending a full semester at Avenues’ campus in Shenzhen.
 That amounts to 12 to 15 months on five different continents before graduation from Upper Division.
 Admissions offices of top colleges and universities appreciate high school students who have real international experience (versus tourism with an educational label, typically in Western Europe).
 Although Avenues will not require such foreign study, the hundreds of parents and students with whom Avenues’ leaders have spoken have consistently seen great potential value in such a program.

 Imagine that Avenues encourages all teachers to spend a year overseas working at another Avenues campus.
 Such exposure ensures that each Avenues campus is both infused with faculty from abroad and faculty who have worked abroad.